jeschaef/DBMSBlockSS25/README.md

 ## Start the containers

-You can start the containers with `docker compose up -d` from the project folder.
+You can start the containers with `docker compose up -d` from the CLI.
-The containers can be brought down with `docker compose down` from the project folder.
+The containers can be brought down with `docker compose down` from the CLI.

 ## Access the databases